We are live on a couple of platforms, X, even on my YouTube, etc.

 Clipping is a very viable way to get into social media, man.

-I think when i a lot of people overlook that like Andrew Tate started that thing, um where the the strategy of getting multiple people to repost your content everywhere where you just take over the algorithm.
+I think a lot of people overlook that, like, Andrew Tate started that thing where the strategy of getting multiple people to repost your content everywhere where you just take over the algorithm.

 That was something that he pioneered.

-And um and it now it's kind of I've seen so many influencers do it.
+And now it's kind of, I've seen so many influencers do it.

-It's got to a point where like on Twitter, for example, some of the biggest clipper pages, these influencers, like Kai Snat and AMP and whatever, they pee the pay these clippers to only post their stuff and not post anyone else.
+It's gotten to a point where, like on Twitter, for example, some of the biggest clipper pages, these influencers, like Kai Snat and Ampia, whatever, they pay these clippers to only post their stuff and not post anyone else.

 That's how important clipping is.

-And you look cooler when it's other people posting your clips a lot of the times, you know.
+You look cooler when it's other people posting your clips a lot of the times, you know?

 If you're posting your own video, it's like, yeah, of course you are posting your own video.